utr1903/monitoring-kubernetes-with-opentelemetry/tests/README.md

 | `daemonset`  | `10` |
 | `statefulet` | `11` |

-### Case 12, 13, 14 - License key reference should have a name
+### Case 12, 13, 14 - License key should be defined (global)

-If the license key of the corresponding New Relic account is defined by referencing an existing secret which holds the license key, the name of the secret should be given.
+If any telemetry type and global config are enabled, the license key of the corresponding New Relic account should either be defined directly by providing the value to the helm chart or by referencing an existing secret which holds the license key.

 | K8s object   | Case |
 | ------------ | ---- |